dougalrm/aider-patterns-wow/data/docs/what_we_mean_by_patterns.md

 ![Pattern Image](What%20we%20mean%20by%20patterns_media/media/image1.jpeg)

-# What We Mean by Patterns (Common Delivery Framework)
+# What We Mean by Patterns

 The Ways of Working patterns provide information about good practice or guide you in solving specific problems and are underpinned by [our five ways of working principles](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/de10612a-0346-4267-83ec-cafb3e8a88d7.aspx).